ObolNetwork/charon/docs/dkg.md

   - The list of participants in the cluster specified by Ethereum address(/ENS)
   - The threshold of fault tolerance required (if not choosing the safe default)
   - The network (fork_version/chainId) that this cluster will validate on
 - These key pieces of information form the basis of the cluster configuration.
-These fields (and some technical fields like DKG algorithm to use) are serialised and merklised to produce the manifests `manifest_configuration_hash`.
+These fields (and some technical fields like DKG algorithm to use) are serialised and merklised to produce the manifests `cluster_definition_hash`.
 This merkle root will be used to confirm that their is no ambiguity or deviation between manifests when they are provided to charon nodes.
 - Once the leader is satisfied with the configuration they publish it to the launchpad's data availability layer for the other participants to access.
 (For early development the launchpad will use a centralised backend db to store the cluster configuration.
 Near production, solutions like IPFS or arweave may be more suitable for the long term decentralisation of the launchpad.)
 - The leader will then share the URL to this ceremony with their intended participants.
-- Anyone that clicks the ceremony url, or inputs the `manifest_configuration_hash` when prompted on the landing page will be brought to the ceremony status page.
+- Anyone that clicks the ceremony url, or inputs the `cluster_definition_hash` when prompted on the landing page will be brought to the ceremony status page.
 (After completing all disclaimers and advisories)
 - A "Connect Wallet" button will be visible beneath the ceremony status container, a participant can click on it to connect their wallet to the site
   - If the participant connects a wallet that is not in the participant list, the button disables, as there is nothing to do
   - If the participant connects a wallet that is in the participant list, they get prompted to input the ENR of their charon node.
   - If the ENR field is populated and validated the participant can now see a "Confirm Cluster Configuration" button.
 This button triggers one/two signatures.
-    - The participant signs the `manifest_configuration_hash`, to prove they are consensting to this exact configuration.
+    - The participant signs the `cluster_definition_hash`, to prove they are consensting to this exact configuration.
     - The participant signs their charon node's ENR, to authenticate and authorise that specific charon node to participate on their behalf in the distributed validator cluster.
   - These/this signature is sent to the data availability layer, where it verifies the signatures are correct for the given participants ethereum address.
 If the signatures pass validation, the signature of the manifest hash and the the ENR + signature get saved to the manifest object.
 - All participants in the list must sign the manifest hash and submit a signed ENR before a DKG ceremony can begin.
 The outstanding signatures can be easily displayed on the status page.